Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 From the Bargain Bin: Looking for a new book to add to your library?
 This week I would like to recommend the book, Handbook to Practical Disaster Preparedness for the Family.
 This book is a family-friendly guide, discussing the importance of creating a balanced preparedness plan that an entire family can live with.
 I was impressed.

 Speaking of water, I think a water barrel is a fine investment.
 Fill it up, add some purification and set it aside for five years.
 Emergency Essentials has a great selection at reasonable prices along with water purification tablets for more portable use.
-You can also find a 55-Gallon Barrel Combo at Amazon for $135 with free shipping.

 Another thing I have been doing is beefing up our defenses by getting a couple more cans of pepper spray so I have one at each doorway.
 I like the Sabre Family Home and Property Protection Pepper Spray which is made by the same company that makes bear defense sprays.
 This particular pepper spray has a range of 30 feet and includes a mount so that it will be accessible right at the doorway.
 As you know, I am a big believer in pepper spray, especially for those not trained in the use of firearms.
 You just never know.